ghc-proposals/ghc-proposals/proposals/0000-ghc-maintainer-preview.md

 >With love,
 The GHC dev team

+Then, we mobilise a team (volunteers, people paid by Haskell Foundation partners, etc) to **actively** enact the process of helping out maintainers move their libraries and packages to the new version.
+I want to focus on their role as people to whom maintainers reach for help.
+We do not want to create friction with maintainers by taking away their agency.
+We can still fallback on metadata revision if needs be, but I would like to foster a better environment so that maintainers who burn-out can reach-out for help (this is a larger problem in our ecosystem and there are many angles from which to tackle it, this is one).

 ## Operating costs

+### Communication
-We will need to communicate and interact with this subset of the community that are the package maintainers.
+* We will need to communicate and interact with this subset of the community that are the package maintainers.
-We could start by publishing the news on Reddit, Lobste.rs, Discourse.
+* We could start by publishing the news on Reddit, Lobste.rs, Discourse.

+### Migration

+* We need a team of people who will be able to give a hand to the maintainers who are in need of help to move their libraries.
+Maybe a Haskell Foundation strike team?
+* This strike force needs some tooling, but I suggest we start with "here is an email address, send us an email and we'll help".

 ## Points to debate
 I would like to have a discussion about the following points: